-Beowulf Boot Camp for Louisiana High School and Middle School Students & Louisiana Teachers
+Beowulf Boot Camp for Louisiana High School Students

 Louisiana State University

-The LSU Center for Computation & Technology (CCT) will host the Beowulf Boot Camp, July 9-13 on the LSU campus.
-This exciting course offers students and teachers a unique opportunity to work with advanced research technology not usually available in a typical classroom setting.
+The LSU Center for Computation & Technology (CCT) will host the Beowulf Boot Camp, July 8-12 on the LSU campus.
+This exciting course offers students a unique opportunity to work with advanced research technology not usually available in a typical classroom setting.

 During Beowulf Boot Camp, students will work hands-on with a number of LSU professors as they learn how to build and use supercomputers.
-Regular participants include: Dr. Steven Brandt, a computational scientist in the CCT who specializes in programming; Dr. Peter Diener, who uses supercomputers to simulate colliding black holes; and Dr. Mark Jarrell, who specializes in the physics of strongly correlated electronic materials which include many nanostructures, high Tc superconductors, and heavy Fermion and magnetic materials.
+Regular participants include: Dr. Steven Brandt, a computational scientist in the CCT who specializes in programming; Dr. Peter Diener, who uses supercomputers to simulate colliding black holes; and others who specialize in diverse areas such as coastal science, and materials science.

 Students will engage in the following activities: